KAST Card

 Conclusion

-KAST Card is most suitable for users who primarily spend in USD, hold stablecoins they want to monetize, and are comfortable with custodial crypto services.
+KAST Card remains most suitable for users who primarily spend in USD, hold stablecoins they want to monetize, and are comfortable with custodial crypto services.
 The lack of deposit insurance and explicit warnings about potential fund loss in insolvency scenarios make this unsuitable for users seeking bank-like protections or those uncomfortable with counterparty risk in the crypto ecosystem.

 Additional Information